Protected Work

 The desktop search form has 40+ fields across loan, borrower, property, and product characteristics.
 Porting that to mobile was a non-starter.

-The alternatives — a single long scroll, a wizard-style multi-step flow — either buried fields or slowed users down.
-I restructured the form into four collapsible categories with horizontal tab navigation for quick jumps between sections.
+The alternatives (a single long scroll, a wizard-style multi-step flow) either buried fields or slowed users down.
+I restructured the form into four collapsible categories.
 Essential fields surface first.
 Advanced parameters are available but don’t block the common case.

 Loan Information section expanded showing form fields